neondatabase/website/content/docs/reference/cli-branches.md

 #### Options

-In addition to the Neon CLI [global options](../neon-cli/global-options), the `get` sub-command supports this option:
+In addition to the Neon CLI [global options](../neon-cli/global-options), the `get` subcommand supports this option:

 #### Options